GeReV/bonus_reversing/README.md

 This repository is dedicated to my research into reverse-engineering the Israeli 1993 DOS game [Bonus](https://www.mobygames.com/game/dos/bonus).

-The current objective of this research is to reverse and understand the core word engine used by the game.
+The current objective of this research is to reverse and understand the core word engine used by the game, in an effort to preserve, replicate and enhance its dictionary.

 The core engine manages to encode a dictionary of nouns and verbs, including conjugations with respect to gender, plurality and tense.